-Paying particular emphasis on quality we have proceeded to categorize the extra virgin olive oil into three quality categories, Premium, Superior and Quality (without Sensory Defect) and defined the quality requirements for the classification in each category, as depicted in the Products link.
+Paying particular emphasis on quality we have proceeded to categorize the extra virgin olive oil into three quality categories, Premium, Extra Superior and Superior and defined the quality requirements for the classification in each category, as depicted in the Products link.

 We considered it imperative to get an order in the current regime, which provides the classification in extra virgin all olive oils that have an acidity of less than or equal to 0.8%, even those that have a defect such as rancid, mold, sludge, etc., resulting in a confusion to consumers who cannot so distinguish the excellent, the very good, the good and the defective extra virgin olive oil.

-Guided by the established quality requirements we put aim to produce from our estates and market certified quality products and particularly a Premium Extra Virgin Olive Oil that stands out from the others with evidence the low acidity (≤ 0,3%), the non-detection of pesticide residues, the high polyphenols content (≥ 280 with classical method and ≥ 840 with the modern method) and excellent organoleptic characteristics (fruity, bitter, spicy).
+Guided by the established quality requirements we put aim to produce from our estates and market certified quality products and particularly a Premium Extra Virgin Olive Oil that stands out from the others with evidence the low acidity (≤ 0,3%), the non-detection of pesticide residues, the high polyphenols content (High Phenolic) certified by the Athens National University and excellent organoleptic characteristics (fruity, bitter, spicy).

 The family business premises of bottling and selling olive oil with the alphanumeric EL40538, are located in the village Vassiliki, Gortyna Municipality, in the southern part of Crete Heraklion, with a capacity exceeding 50,000 Kg annually in different packages.

-Our olive oil’s name Pasiphaë and the photos with the bull, the labyrinth and the olive tree in the labels symbolize the Cretan origin of olive oil and the respect for the art of its production which is traced back to antiquity.
-As it is known, Pasiphae was the wife of King Minos and the photos are murals from the palace of Knossos.
+Our olive oil’s name Pasiphaë and the photos with the bull and the labyrinth in the labels, symbolize the Cretan origin of olive oil and the respect for the art of its production which is traced back to antiquity, as evidenced by the findings in Knosos and Phaistos of ancient Crete.
+Pasiphae was the wife of King Minos and mother of Minotaur.

 By providing our partners and our customers with all the useful information about our olive oil, including its chemical and organoleptic analyzes, we want to consistently provide them with fully guaranteed, top-quality, safe and beneficial health products.